champ96k/champ96k/README.md

 ### Hi there 👋

-- I build awesome softwares
+- 🔭 I’m currently working on Flutter projects
-- 🌱 I’m currently learning something cool.
+- 🌱 I’m currently learning Backend technology
+- 🤔 I’m looking for help with Open Source and CP
+- 💬 Ask me about anything
 - 📫 How to reach me: champ96k@gmail.com
 - 😄 Pronouns: he/him